lucyyu24/lucyyu24.github.io/_posts/2022-12-19-eating-vegetables.markdown

 This led to one of my manic self-improvement projects: a raw vegan cleanse.

-I went from pretty much not knowing how to cook to going to the farmer's market 3 times a week to buy vegetables using the meager pocket money I had at the time.

-I would come back with a bunch of fruits and vegetables and make a juice for lunch and a salad for dinner:
+I went from pretty much not knowing how to cook to going to the farmer's market 3 times a week to buy vegetables using the meager pocket money I had at the time, making a juice for lunch and a salad for dinner:

 ![vegetables](/images/vegetables.png){: .center-image }

 The diet only lasted for two weeks but it felt like the best damn two weeks of my life.

-I remember having so much energy and feeling such a lightness in my body that I haven't felt before.
+I had so much energy and felt such a lightness in my body that I haven't experienced before.

 The seed began to sprout.
 <br />